PA Online Sports Betting

 The push for mobile sports betting

-Consider this stat: There is $150 billion wagered on sports in the US each year.
-Only $3 billion of that is in Nevada.
-The other $147 billion is either through illegal bookies or non-regulated offshore sites.
+Consider this stat: There were approximately $150 billion wagered on sports in the US each year.
+Only about $3 billion of that was in Nevada.
+The other $147 billion was either through illegal bookies or non-regulated offshore sites.

-The gaming industry wants a piece of that market.
+The gaming industry wanted a piece of that market.

-They will compel states to adopt favorable regulations in order to offer competitive mobile betting products.
-This centers around real-time or “in-play” betting.
+They wanted to compel states to adopt favorable regulations in order to offer competitive mobile betting products.
+This centered around real-time or “in-play” betting.

 How to compete with offshore sites